MMike17/ArtOfRally_BetterDamage/Readme.md

 ### Shifting gear

-When shifting gears, the gearbox can take damages in two situations :
+When shifting gears, the transmission can take damages in two situations :

 - If you shift to a higher gear while throttling and the RPM of the engine is lower than the RPM at which the automatic transmission would shift down.
-This strains the engine and the gearbox and they will take damage.
+This strains the engine and the transmission and they will take damage.
 - If you shift to a lower gear and the engine RPM increases close to it's max.
-This forces the gearbox to absorb the excess speed of the engine and they take damage.
+This forces the transmission to absorb the excess speed of the engine and they take damage.
-- If you shift to the reverse gear when your forward speed is too high you'll damage your gearbox.
+- If you shift to the reverse gear when your forward speed is too high you'll damage your transmission.

 #### Balancing

 This section will go into special rules used to balance the damage experience.

 - The "wear and tear" game mechanic can be disabled.
-This mechanic would damage the car at the end of a stage to account for the strain put on the car during the race (engine, radiator, turbo and gearbox).
+This mechanic would damage the car at the end of a stage to account for the strain put on the car during the race (engine, radiator, turbo and transmission).
 - Switching to and from neutral and reverse gears are ignored for damages dealt when shifting gears.
 - When shifting up, the damage in case of RPM too low is only inflicted if the player is trying to throttle.
-Shifting to higher gears while stopped will not damage the gearbox (due to auto-clutch).
+Shifting to higher gears while stopped will not damage the transmission (due to auto-clutch).
 - Upon landing, a tire cannot be punctured if another tire is already punctured.
 - During a drift, if a tire is punctured, that same tire cannot be punctured again for 5 minutes.
 - The timers for drifting and ovearheating are reset when restarting or changing stages.